Weight Decay Improves Language Model Plasticity: Weight decay Improves Language Model Plasticity

 \subsection{The optimal pretraining weight decay based on pretraining validation loss}

 We first identify the weight decay value that leads to the lowest cross-entropy validation loss after pretraining.
-This is the value considered optimal by current approaches in hyperparameter optimization for LLM pretraining \citep{bergsma2505powerlines}.
-Following \citet{bergsma2505powerlines}, we pretrain various models by sweeping over different weight decay values and fixing all other hyperparameters.
-Figure~\ref{fig:wd-vs-pt-loss} shows the validation cross-entropy loss of these pretrained models.
+This is the value considered optimal by current approaches in hyperparameter optimization for language model pretraining \citep{bergsma2505powerlines}.
+We pretrain various models by sweeping over different weight decay values and fixing all other hyperparameters (the values for weight decay and other hyperparameters are listed in Appendix~\ref{app:pt}).
+The validation cross-entropy loss of these pretrained models is shown in Figure~\ref{fig:wd-vs-pt-loss}.

-Extremely small weight decay values during pretraining do not have a significant effect on pretraining loss (Figure~\ref{fig:wd-vs-pt-loss}a).
-On the other hand, extremely large weight decay values can result in very high pretraining loss, significantly degrading pretraining performance (Figure~\ref{fig:wd-vs-pt-loss}a).
+Small weight decay values ($<$ 0.1) during pretraining have little effect on pretraining loss (Figure~\ref{fig:wd-vs-pt-loss}a).
+In contrast, moderate-to-large values ([0.1, 3]) can either decrease or increase pretraining loss, depending on the setting (Figures~\ref{fig:wd-vs-pt-loss}a-c), while extremely large values (e.g., 10) can substantially degrade pretraining performance (Figure~\ref{fig:wd-vs-pt-loss}a).
+The observation that weight decay can lower pretraining performance is consistent with prior work on vision transformers~\citep{zhai2022scaling,abnar2021exploring}.
 At 20 TPP, for both \llama{} and \olmo{} models, we find that the optimal weight decay parameter is larger than the default of 0.1.
-In particular, among the weight decay values examined, the optimal weight decay is 0.5 for \llama{}-\{0.5B and 1B\}-20x (Figure~\ref{fig:wd-vs-pt-loss}a), 0.6 for \olmoonex{} (Figure~\ref{fig:wd-vs-pt-loss}b), and 1.0 for \llamafourB{} (Figure~\ref{fig:wd-vs-pt-loss}c).
+In particular, among the weight decay values examined, the optimal weight decay is 0.5 for \llamazeropointfiveB{} and \llamaoneB{} (Figure~\ref{fig:wd-vs-pt-loss}a), 0.6 for \olmoonex{} (Figure~\ref{fig:wd-vs-pt-loss}b), and 1.0 for \llamafourB{} (Figure~\ref{fig:wd-vs-pt-loss}c).
 However, this relationship changes as training time increases.
 At 140 TPP, for the \olmosevenx{} model, the default value of 0.1 outperforms (leads to a lower validation loss than) larger values of 0.3 and 1.0 (Figure~\ref{fig:wd-vs-pt-loss}c).
 This result that overtrained models have a lower optimal weight decay is consistent with previous analyses on weight decay scaling laws which recommend decreasing the value of the weight decay hyperparameter as training time (TPP) increases to optimize for pretraining validation loss \citep{bergsma2505powerlines}.